A guide to topicals.

 Dabbing is achieved by heating the nail until it is a red color.
 Wait approximately 20 seconds for the nail to cool down, you don’t want do intake vapor that is too hot.
 After those 20 seconds are over, inhale through the rig.
 You do not need to take a large dab, they call it dabbing for a reason.
 Just a little dab will do.
 Vaping should always be done at lower temperatures to preserve your terpenes.

-Pens make this easier as you only need to insert the dab, press the button and draw your vapor.
+Cool new Dab Pens make this easier as you only need to insert the concentrate, press the button and draw your vapor.
+There is no torch required for these vape pen alternatives, known most commonly as Dab Pens.

 Things to watch out for: